helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 # Setting the stage: Clone the git-tutorial repo

-For this tutorial, we're going to use a repo i've set up in our helyo github organization.
+For this tutorial, we're going to use a repo that I've set up on our helyo github.
 [**https://github.com/helyo-world/git-tutorial**](https://github.com/helyo-world/git-tutorial)

-This repo will stand for a big open-source project we'd like to contribute to.
+Let's say this repo is a big open-source project we'd like to contribute to.
-First of all, assuming you already have a github account, log-in there and fork the git-tutorial repo.
+First of all, assuming you already have a github account, log-in and fork the git-tutorial repo.

 ![fork the git-tutorial project on github](/images/posts/git-fork.png)

-Now back in your own github account, you should now see your own copy of the git-tutorial repo in the **Repositories** tab
+Back in your own github account, you should now see your own copy of the git-tutorial repo in the **Repositories** tab

 ![your own copy of the git-tutorial repo](/images/posts/forked-repo.png)